Gabe Kapler: Tampa Bay Rays (2009–2010)

 On January 12, 2009, Kapler signed a one-year contract with the Tampa Bay Rays for $1,000,018.
 The extra $18 was chosen because it represented the symbol for "life" in Judaism.

-He started the season platooning in center field with Matt Joyce, in place of Rays' center fielder B. J. Upton, who had offseason surgery on his left shoulder and was not ready for Opening Day.
+Kapler started the season platooning in center field with Matt Joyce, in place of Rays' center fielder B. J. Upton, who had offseason surgery on his left shoulder and was not ready for Opening Day.
 On April 13, Kapler struck out against New York Yankee outfielder Nick Swisher.
 Kapler then began to platoon in right field with Gabe Gross.
 In June, he tied a club record shared by Jose Canseco and Julio Lugo, with home runs in four straight games.
 Kapler ended the season at .354 with 4 homers in 82 at-bats against left-handers.
 In this role, he almost broke up Mark Buehrle's perfect game on July 23, 2009.
 Leading off the ninth inning against the White Sox, he was robbed of a home run by a leaping DeWayne Wise, a ninth inning defensive replacement.

 Through July 10, despite a slow start, Kapler had the best slugging percentage of his career (.505) and was batting .320 with 4 home runs in 75 at-bats and a .680 slugging percentage against left-handers.
 As of July 10, 64% of his hits in 2009 had been for extra bases, which would be first in the major leagues for a player with at least 100 plate appearances (Kapler had 129).

 Kapler was re-signed by the Rays on October 27, 2009, to another one-year contract, this time for $1.05 million.
 Over 2008–09, Kapler hit .304 against left-handers with a .577 slugging percentage, 9th-best in the Major Leagues.
 "Over the past two years, Kap has been one of the best in baseball against left-handed pitching", said Rays executive vice president of baseball operations Andrew Friedman.
 "Because he's also a plus defensive outfielder, he's become a tremendous asset here.
 His value even extends beyond the field; his knowledge and presence make him a positive influence on our younger players."

 In a December interview manager Joe Maddon said: "I'm still a big Gabe Kapler fan.
 You look at his OPS over the last couple of years versus left-handed pitching, it's among the best in all of baseball".

 Heading into spring training in 2010, Kapler was likely to platoon in right field with Joyce.
 However, he appeared in only 59 games that season, hitting a career-worst .210 with only two home runs as he battled right hip flexor and right ankle injuries, and became a free agent after the season.